 According to the Proposal, the presentation of packaging should be harmonised such that no logos or other designs could be displayed on the packaging, even if they were protected by trademarks.
 For example, the colour of the packaging would also be standardised.
 The proposals would completely prohibit the presentation of figurative marks and figurative marks containing word elements on packaging.
 The proposed regulation would therefore constitute a restriction on the right of trademark proprietors to exploit that property in their business operations.
-However, the proposed regulation is considered to be required by a pressing social need and it fulfils the requirement on right to life laid down in section 7 of the Constitution as laid down in section 19, subsection 3 of the Constitution.
+However, the proposed regulation is considered to be required by a pressing social need and it fulfils the requirement on right to life laid down in section 7 of the Constitution and the obligation of the public authorities to promote the health of the population as laid down in section 19, subsection 3 of the Constitution.